captain-amygdala/pistorm/platforms/amiga/piscsi/readme.md

 * Autobooting, Kickstart 2.0 and up
   * PiSCSI does NOT work with Kickstart 1.3 yet, as it is missing some code needed to properly add boot nodes with old Kickstarts.
 * Mounting RDSK/RDB disk images, physical devices with a file system the Amiga can use
-  * PiSCSI does NOT work with UAE single partition disk images prepared and formatted using WinUAE yet.
+  * PiSCSI **does NOT** work with **specifically UAE single partition** disk images prepared and formatted using WinUAE yet.
 You can check what type the disk image is using a hex editor, if it starts with `RDSK`, it is a full drive RDSK/RDB image, if it starts with `DOS` it is most likely a UAE single partition disk image.
+  * It **does** however work with any UAE disk image prepared using the **Full drive/RDB** mode selected in the Hardfile settings.
   * When mounting a physical drive for use with PiSCSI, please read the `A big word of caution` at the bottom of this page
 * TrackDisk, TrackDisk64 and Direct SCSI